Forestry maintenance in the foothills of Mulhacen, Spain

 Autres infos...

 There are many old walking paths to enjoy and lots of bird watching to be had.
-Star gazers will enjoy the clear pollution-free nights.
-There is a swimming pool in the nearby village open only in the summer (not sure about this year with Covid19 restrictions?) and many local fiestas with free local cuisine (again, who knows with Covid this year?).
+Star gazers will enjoy the clear nights.
+There is a swimming pool in the nearby village open only in the summer and many local fiestas all year round, lots in the summer.
 There is a bus service twice a day between the villages to the city of Granada.
-We have bicycles to share.
-General freedom from modern impositions in a great natural landscape.

 • Informations complémentaires